 Know before you go

 Parking informationNo parking provision.
-There is limited amount of roadside parking adjacent to the reserve entrance at OS 181 154 but please do not block any gateways.
+There is limited amount of roadside parking adjacent to the reserve entrance at ST 181 154 but please do not block any gateways.

 Contact the Trust for access information.

 About the reserve

 There are a number of habitats on this site; species rich flush mire, wet grassland, wet and dry woodland, wood pasture and improved grassland.